stu-ball/Ollama-Image-Processing-CLI-Tool/README.md

-# Ollama Image Processing CLI Tool
+# Image Processing CLI Tool

 This tool processes images from a specified directory or file using a local API for image analysis.
 It allows users to provide custom prompts and select vision-capable models for generating image descriptions.